nhsconnect/gpconnect/pages/accessrecord/accessrecord_release_notes.md

 summary: "Release notes for the various versions of the Access Record HTML capability."
 ---

+#### 1.0.0-rc.6

+- Updated datalibrary to be capability specific, moving it to reside under the "Development" menu within the capability.
+This is to allow the Profiled FHIR Resources to be referenced per capability and updated independantly.

 #### 1.0.0-rc.5 (Released: 16th March)

 - Updated [Access Record Landing Page](accessrecord.html)